CumulusNetworks/docs/content/cumulus-vx/Vagrant-and-VirtualBox.md

 ---
 This document describes how to install and set up Cumulus Linux within a Vagrant environment, using VirtualBox as the hypervisor.
 These sections assume a basic level of Vagrant, VirtualBox, and Linux experience.

+To use Cumulus VX within a Vagrant environment, perform the following configuration:

+- Create the VMs and the connections between them
+- Test the connections
+- Configure OSPF and FRRouting

 ## Create the VMs

 1. Download and install VirtualBox.
 Refer to the {{<exlink url="https://www.virtualbox.org/wiki/Downloads" text="VirtualBox documentation">}}.